oracle-livelabs/adb/shared/adb-ai-web-app/bedtime-stories-python/bedtime-stories-python.md

     ![movie results](images/get-kid-friendly-movies.png)

-5. The output is difficult to read, Let's format it:
+5. The output is difficult to read.
+Let's format it.
+Copy and paste the following snippet into your Python window and click enter:

     ```python
     <copy>